JamesBracken/Jamies-Gym/README.md

 ![Different sized screens on different devices showing what my website looks like on each](./assets/images/readme/website-responsive-design-presentation.PNG)

-# UX SECTION
+## UX

 [//]: <> (UX Project goals)
-## Project goals
----
+### Project plan of action

 The primary goal of Jamie's gyms is to provide an intuitive, comforting and user friendly experience to current and potential clients.
-The website is made to  Jamie's gyms has two target audiences: Health conscious people and sports enthusiasts
+Jamie's gyms has two target audiences: Health conscious people and sports enthusiasts
-[//]: <> (UX User goals)

 ### User goals
----

 1. As a user I want a website that is easy to understand and navigate
 2. As a user I want a gym with an enjoyable environment
-3. As a user Large varieties of classes
+3. As a user I want large varieties of classes
 4. Guidance through personal training, instructive materials and induction
 5. As a user I would like to be able to pick from a selection of different gym memberships, so I can tailor my membership to my needs
 6. As a user I would like to be able to easily navigate to the signup form